hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

   - Idea.
 Four distinct trends associated with cumulative culture. adaptiveness, complexity, efficiency, and disparity.
   - Adaptiveness.
 As variants are transmitted over time, they can accumulate modifications, and some of these make about a concomitant increase in the biological fitness of individuals who bear or express these variants.
   - Complexity.
 There are three competing accounts that overlap and conflict.
 Unit Counting, Skillfulness, and Interactive Complexity
-    - Unit counting is the increase in actions and tools involved to produce a behavior.
+    - Unit counting is the increase in actions and tools involved to produce a behaviour.
     - Skillfulness is how many people are required to transmit cultural knowledge and how difficult expertise is.
     - Interactive complexly is the number of components in a tradition and degree of interaction between them.
-  - Efficiency - Lowering costs associated to acquiring or performing behaviors
+  - Efficiency - Lowering costs associated to acquiring or performing behaviours
   - Disparity.
 Accumulating increasing numbers of qualitatively distinct cultural traditions.
 Disparity also likely has to come before complexity.
 - [Where does cumulative culture begin?
 A plea for a sociologically informed perspective.](https://link.springer.com/article/10.1007/s13752-020-00351-w)
-  - Idea: cumulative culture as a form of behavior that could not have been invented by an individual alone.
+  - Idea: cumulative culture as a form of behaviour that could not have been invented by an individual alone.
   - Care giving and culture giving go hand in hand.
   - Social Learning: Emulation, Imitation, Modification, Teaching, high fidelity transmission
     - Transfer mechanisms that are simpler than social learning are: peering, participation, co-performance, or engagement with a material environment altered by group members.